George Grant (author): Beliefs

 Grant is a notable Christian reconstructionist; Reason magazine in 1998 quoted him as saying "World conquest.
 It is dominion we are after...."
-Grant appeared in the 2017 creationist documentary film Is Genesis History?, in which he advocates for young Earth creationism.
+Grant appeared in the 2017 creationist documentary film Is Genesis History?, in which he advocates young Earth creationism.

 In his 1993 book Legislating Immorality: the Homosexual Movement Comes out of the Closet, Grant wrote positively about past executions of gay people.
 He criticized the abandoning of the death penalty for homosexuality, writing that "[s]adly, the 20th century saw this remarkable 2,000-year-old commitment suddenly dissipate."

 In 2016, Grant was a plaintiff in a lawsuit against a Tennessee county clerk and the state attorney general arguing that legalization of same-sex marriage infringed on their rights as voters.
 The suit was dismissed by the county and again by the appellate court, who found the plaintiffs suffered no harm and lacked legal standing.

 In his 1987 book The Changing of the Guard: Biblical Principles for Political Action, Grant wrote "Christians have an obligation, a mandate, a holy responsibility to reclaim the land for Jesus Christ, to have dominion in civil structures just as in every other aspect of life and godliness.
 But it is dominion we are after, not just a voice.
 It is dominion we are after, not just influence.
 It is dominion we are after, not just equal time.
 It is dominion we are after.
 World conquest, that's what Christ has commissioned us to accomplish.
 We must win the world with the power of the Gospel, and we must never settle for anything less.
 Thus Christian politics has as its primary intent the conquest of the land, of men, families, institutions, bureaucracies, courts, and governments for the kingdom of Christ."